Carllos22/Carllos22/README.md

 <h1 align="center">¡Hello!🫂 Welcome to my SubAccount😉</h1>
-<h3 align="center">I am a player soccer who is passionate about always learning new skills.
-I like everything related to technology, programming and sales.</h3>
+<h2 align="center">I am a semi-professional soccer player, passionate about learning new skills, especially in the digital world.
+I like everything related to technologies, sales and programming.</h2>

  - I’m currently learning **Multi-platform application development**